zlaski/loudgain/README.md

 Here are some recommendations to keep things easy:

-* **Throw away (or convert) ID3v1, ID3v1.1, ID3v2.2 and APEv2 tags.** They are absolete and make things unneccessarily complicated. loudgain can do this for you: **Use the `-S` (`--striptags`) option on the commandline.** Nothing is worse than having different tag types in one file that specify _different_ values.
+* **Throw away (or convert) ID3v1, ID3v1.1, ID3v2.2 and APEv2 tags.** They are obsolete and make things unneccessarily complicated. loudgain can do this for you: **Use the `-S` (`--striptags`) option on the commandline.** Nothing is worse than having different tag types in one file that specify _different_ values.
 One player would pick one, another player the other info, and you’d wonder about the errors!

 * Then try to **stick with either ID3v2.3 or ID3v2.4** type tags throughout your collection. loudgain’s default is to convert existing tags to ID3v2.4 but you can specify `-I 3` (`--id3v2version=3`) on the commandline to get ID3v2.3 tags instead.